realm/realm-swift/README.md

 binding is thoroughly tested with Clang.
 It is known to work with Clang 3.0 and newer.

-If you are going to modify the Objective-C language binding, you will need Cheetah for Python (http://www.cheetahtemplate.org).
-It is needed because some source files are generated from Cheetah templates.

-Currently, the Objective-C binding is availble only on Mac OS X (and iPhone).
+Currently, the Objective-C binding is availble only on Mac OS X (and iOS).
 The following is a suggestion of how to install the prerequisites on Mac OS X 10.7, 10.8, and 10.9:

 The build procedure uses Clang as the C/C++ compiler by default.
 It